-In summary, I require that Options do the following:
+In summary, Options should:

 - 1. Calculate the loss Mr P has suffered as a result of making the transfer. - 2.
 Take ownership of any investments which can't be surrendered, if possible. - 3.
 Pay compensation for the loss to Mr P. - 4.
 Pay Mr P £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.